-The Management Company may either transfer all or some of the Fund assets into the fund of another UCI or split the Fund into two or more other mutual funds.
+The Management Company may either merge all or part of the Fund's assets with another UCI, or split the UCI into two or more other funds under its management.

 These merger or demerger transactions can only be carried out after the unitholders have been informed.
 After each transaction, new certificates will be issued stating the number of units held by each unitholder.